 - Purchase your Tickets: Our preference is to purchase tickets as part of a Disney Vacation Package, but sometimes it just makes more sense to purchase them separately, especially if you are trying to do both Universal Studios and Walt Disney World and may want an out of the way hotel not included in a package.

 While we sometimes think it’s better to drive to Disney, especially if you’re traveling with many people there are times when flying makes sense.
 Especially if you’re traveling from a far distance.
 Whatever you choose here, know that there are options.
 Check out all the ways to get to Walt Disney World from the Orlando International Airport.
-Walt Disney World is about a 45-60 minute drive from the airport, so an uber, rental car, or something more formal like Mears transportation all work.
+Walt Disney World is about a 45-60 minute drive from the airport, so an uber, rental car, or the Disney shuttle service all work.

 While not every Walt Disney World vacation needs Dining Reservations, having a nice table-service meal at Walt Disney World often requires one.
+Disney Dining Reservations aren’t necessarily hard to get, but popular restaurants fill up fast.
 From African dining at Sanaa in Disney’s Animal Kingdom Lodge to breakfast at the Topolino Terrace at Disney’s Riviera Resort, being able to sit down, relax and enjoy a nice meal should be part of any hectic Disney Vacation.
-Typically dining reservations can be made 180 days in advance ( 60 days in advance presently due to the pandemic restrictions).
+Typically dining reservations are made 60 days in advance.
 As part of your Disney Vacation Planning, choosing restaurants before your Disney Vacation is a must.
 As reservations may not be available last minute for many of the best restaurants like Space 220 in EPCOT Park.

 Do you Need Disney Genie Plus or Lightning Lane on this Trip?
 Take the time before your Disney Vacation to talk through your Disney must-do lists.
 Maybe Pirates of the Caribbean is something you’re all looking forward to?
 Avatar’s Flight of Passage in Animal Kingdom usually requires you to be at the park gates earlier than the opening of the park, because when those gates open you’ll need to race to the ride to get a decent spot in line.
 This ride usually sees 2-3 hour wait times.
 Deciding your Must-Do list ahead of time will allow you the opportunity to decide which day you need to wake up early, or stay late in each park.
 Check out our Disney checklists for the rides in each park, so you can make a plan.
 And through some Disney Ride Strategies so you can make your best plan.

+Wondering what to pack for Disney?
 Obviously, you will need to figure out what to bring ahead of time, but visiting Florida isn’t as easy as you think.
 From bug spray to sunscreen to extremely good walking shoes and sometimes a hoodie, you may need more travel gear than originally planned.
 Check out our stuff to buy for Disney before you go post.
 This will give you the rundown of essentials and get you ready.
 Also, consider packing light and aiming for comfortable clothes.
 Walt Disney World is often hot, crowded, and very sunny.
 Be prepared for it!
+You may want to order MagicBands if you plan to plan to use them, and they can be ordered in the app, at a discount, 12 days before your trip.

 You must be logged in to post a comment.